 Yet none e’er saw again their lovely faces?

 I’ve puzzles here, enough to leave you dazed,

-Oh, when I spake of how ’twas sayt that the Man-Bull seized young cats with his hands and bit their little heads off, some did scream aloud.
+Oh, when I spake of how ’twas sayt that the Man-Bull seized young cats with his hands and bit their heads off, some screamed aloud.